 The North Shore Line

-FYI, my new Arcadia Publishing book The North Shore Line is now finished and has gone to press.
+FYI, my new Arcadia Publishing book The North Shore Line is now available for immediate shipment.
 My publisher decided to expand it to 160 pages, instead of the usual 128.
 That’s a 25% increase, without any change to the $23.99 price.
 I am quite pleased with how this turned out.